 Dealers and car part stores, rather than maintaining an inventory of car parts or relying on a supply chain from a warehouse, may now come equipped with 3D printers that are capable of creating parts on the spot.
 The savings in inventory costs can run into the many millions.
 Software and raw materials are easier to store than the literally thousands of different kinds of parts that go into a motor vehicle.

-Custom 3D printing of auto parts can also revolutionize the way weekend home auto mechanics and antique car restorers operate.
+Custom 3D printing of auto parts can also revolutionise the way weekend home auto mechanics and antique car restorers operate.
 Say you need a part that goes into a 1967 Ford Mustang, which has not been manufactured for decades.
 Instead of searching for it, you can just order it online and either pick it up at the store when it’s ready or have it delivered.
 The increase in convenience will be beyond calculation.